-5710 Management of Service Organizations (2 sh)
+5520 Management of Service Organizations (2 sh)

 This course focuses on increasing the service organization's competitive differentiation, service quality, and productivity.
-A service is essentially intangible and cannot be stored.
+A service is intangible and cannot be stored.
 Service industries include the government sector (post office, regulatory agencies, military services), the private nonprofit sector (hospitals, churches, universities, museums), and part of the business sector (airlines, banks, insurance companies, real estate firms, motion picture companies, hotels).
 The role of pre-sale service and post-sale service is emphasized during the study of product support services.
+Heavy emphasis is placed on the human element necessitated in service organizations.